zdravkodanailov7/raycasting/intro.md

 ## Raycasting

-To start our logic we need to know some concepts with the plater angle, player FOV and the screen width
+To start our logic we need to know some concepts with the player angle, player FOV and the screen width

 The first thing we need to know is that each ray needs to be thrown in relation of the player angle and the FOV.
 The player FOV is `60º` but the player focus is in the middle of the FOV.
 Because we have to start the raycasting in `-30º` of the player angle.